 If you are the stronger student in a Pair, do not simply charge ahead.
 Instead, make sure that your Partner keeps up with you.
 Help each other!
 If you aren’t talking with each other often, then you are doing it wrong.
 There is no better way to learn than to teach.
 The stronger student should type less and talk more.

-Record the name of your Partner in the Google sheet for the day.
+Record the name of your Partner in the Google sheet for the day and the names of your Circle in a different Google sheet.
 Each person does this, even though doing so leads to duplication.
+Also, in a different sheet, record the names of the students in your Circle.
+(Don’t stress about spelling.)

 There are several ways to earn group participation points in class.

-Scribe: We need note-takers, two students for each day.
+Scribe: We need note-takers, four students for each day.
+Meet for a meal at least one week prior to your class, take a selfie and post to Piazza.
 They work separately, but will still be partnered with someone so they can participate in coding.
-After class, the two scribes get together and create one unified set of notes, which must be posted to Piazza before 11:55 PM that evening.
+After class, the four scribes get together and create one unified set of notes, which must be posted to Piazza before 11:55 PM that evening.

 Welcome Committee: We organize a Welcome Committee of four students for each speaker.
-See here for the duties associated with this role.
+Meet for a meal at least one week prior to your class, take a selfie and post to Piazza.
+See here for other duties associated with this role.

 Piazza: Answering your classmates questions on Piazza is the best way to earn participation points.
 Be a good class citizen!
 If you find a (meaningful!) typo in a problem set or exam, please post it to Piazza.
 The first student to do so earns many participation points.